jgnagy/connected/README.md

 # Connected

-_Connected_ aims to be useful for overlaying and solving both directed and undirected graphs.
-The goal is to provide generic mixins to add a solver to real code, rather than an academic demonstration of how Dijkstra's algorithm works.
+_Connected_ aims to be useful for overlaying and searching both directed and undirected graphs.
+The goal is to provide generic mixins that add graph search capabilities to real code, rather than an academic demonstration of how Dijkstra's algorithm works.

 ## Installation